slsa-framework/slsa/docs/spec/v1.0/future-directions.md

 [verifying build systems](verifying-systems.md), which **may or may not** form the basis for a future Build Platform Operations track:

--   Controls for access to build infrastructure and secrets along with records when access is used.
+-   Controls for approval, logging, and auditing of all physical and remote access to platform infrastructure, cryptographic secrets, and privileged debugging interfaces.
--   Systems meet a to be determined set of security practices to minimize the attack surface.
+-   Conformance to security best practices to minimize the risk of compromise.
--   How cryptographic secrets used by the build system are stored and managed.
+-   Protection of cryptographic secrets used by the build platform.

 </section>